Overview

 Over the last three decades, Sheba Chhachhi has developed an art practice that traverses the fields of documentary and photography, installation and video, as well as new media, creating immersive environments and bringing the contemplative into the political, in both site-specific public art and independent works.

-Born in 1958 in Harare, Ethiopia, Sheba Chhachhi returned to India when she was three years old, to continue a peripatetic childhood, moving to a new Indian city every two or three years.
+Born in 1958 in Harar, Ethiopia, Sheba Chhachhi returned to India when she was three years old, to continue a peripatetic childhood, moving to a new Indian city every two or three years.
 Dissuaded from pursuing her interest in the arts by the conventional wisdom of the time, she studied Economics at Delhi University and graduated with honours in 1977.
 She went on to study at one of the first media studies centres in India, the Chitrabani Centre for Social Communication, Kolkata, set up by the distinguished film scholar Fr.
 Gaston Roberge in association with Satyajit Ray.

 At Chitrabani, exposed to rich and varied thinking and practice in film, photography, theatre, folk and new media, Chhachhi developed analytical frameworks and ways of reading the complex terrain of media and society.
 Active in theatre and spoken word performance in Delhi University, she continued this engagement in Kolkata, performing in stage productions and participating in physical theatre and actor training workshops with Badal Sircar and Deepak Majumdar amongst others, as well as researching rural performance practices, especially of the Bauls.
 She then trained in visual communication at the National Institute of Design (NID), Ahmedabad, with a focus on graphic design and photography.